When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 One of the top optimization techniques for fixing image size is compression.

-You can save an average of 50% or more on image size by using simple compression tools.
+You can save an average of 50 percent or more on image size by using simple compression tools.

 WP Smush has tons of awesome features for free.